 The new Edufrica Home and Overseas Scholarships is now available on offer for African Students for the academic year 2018/2019.

-The scholarship aims to support students who demonstrate the greatest potential to excel in their chosen field of study, and have a positive impact on society.
+the program aims to support students who demonstrate the greatest potential to excel in their chosen field of study, and have a positive impact on society.

 Edufrica is an online multimedia platform, which addresses the informational and planning needs of African scholars and students in Africa and overseas.
 It is a registered in Nigeria with the Corporate Affairs Commission.
 While our effort is an African-centered educational journalism, we understand that our users require more than news to be competitive in their fields.